 - Real-time Inventory Management: The shipping carrier must be aware of fluctuating inventories to be on the same page as the seller with regard to inventory loops.

-- Software: must have a friendly user interface so that all levels of employees find it easy to use.
+- Software Management: must have a friendly user interface so that all levels of employees find it easy to use.

 - Order Management: Order status, tracking and real-time communication capabilities are a necessary requirement for customers to alleviate delivery anxiety.
 Customers should be notified through an on-site order tracking page, periodic emails or SMS messages.
 These features also help customers who want to follow up on the sequence of reverse processes when they return or exchange items.